Prime Video 30-day free trial offer

 Stream our list of best movies on Amazon Prime Video.

 Finder is committed to editorial independence.
-While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
-Learn how we make money.
+While we receive compensation when you click links to partners, they do not influence our content.

-Amazon Prime has one of the most expansive libraries of any streaming service.
+Amazon Prime Video has one of the most expansive libraries of any streaming service.
 With a wide selection of movies included in your subscription and even more available to rent on the platform, you won’t get bored.

 Here are the best movies we’ve found so far.